der-knight/ILSM/README.md

 # ILSM

-The India Landslide Susceptibility Map
+This is the repository of the India Landslide Susceptibility Map